veronaT/FYP/README.md

 The goal for the project is to tackle the issue of the lack of reliable and user-friendly statistical testing methods used to measure the randomness of random number generators.

-My Final Year Project Report can also be found as a PDF in this folder
+My Final Year Project Report can also be found as a PDF in this folder.
+Link to github repo is:https://github.com/veronaT/FYP

 HOW TO USE:
 Open the executable named interface.exe and should bring up an interface that looks like this: